How do I check my car is insured?

 You can find out more about the consequences of driving without cover and whether there are any circumstances where this is allowed, in ‘What happens if I drive without insurance’.

-How can I get caught?
+How can I get caught driving without car insurance?

 You will get caught whether your car is on the road or hidden in your garage.
 That’s because the Driver and Vehicle Licensing Agency (DVLA) works with the Motor Insurance Bureau (MIB) to compare records and wheedle out anyone breaking the law.